Ekaterina II-class battleship: Armor

 The Ekaterina II-class ships were originally designed with a short, heavily armored, central citadel, but this was changed during construction to a full waterline belt.
-The three older ships used compound armor imported from Charles Cammell of the United Kingdom.
+The three older ships used compound armor imported from Charles Cammell & Co. of the United Kingdom.
 The maximum thickness of the belt was 16 inches which reduced, in 2 in steps, to eight inches at the bow and stern.
 The belt was 8 ft high, and tapered down to a thickness of six inches at the bottom edge for the 16-inch plates.
 The upper 3 ft of the belt was intended to be above the waterline, but the ships were overweight and much of the belt was submerged.
 For example, Ekaterina II only had 13 in above the waterline.
 The central citadel was above the belt, 100 ft long and 8 ft 6 in high.
 It had 12-inch sides and was closed off by a 10 in forward bulkhead (partition) and a 9 in rear bulkhead.
 The triangular redoubt was 9 ft 6 in high and protected the guns with plates 12 inches thick.
 Sinops redoubt was about 15 in shorter to save weight.
 Armored hoods were fitted over the barbettes to protect the crews from small arms and splinters.
 Ekaterina IIs was 1.5 in thick, but those of Chesma and Sinop were 1.5–2.5 in thick.
 The 6-inch guns and torpedoes were completely unprotected.
 The thickness of the conning tower's sides varied between the ships; it was six inches on Ekaterina II, eight inches on Chesma and nine inches on Sinop.
 The armor deck was 2.5 in thick over the citadel, but only 2.25 in elsewhere.

 In contrast to her half-sisters the armor used on Georgii Pobedonosets was steel.
 The belt armor had a maximum thickness 12 inches which thinned, in two-inch steps, down to six inches forward and eight inches aft.
 Its height was reduced by 1 ft in comparison to the other ships of the class to 7 ft to save weight.
 However this left only six inches of her belt above her loaded waterline as she was still overweight, a decrease of 7 in from her half-sisters.
 The deck armor was 2.25 inches outside the citadel and 1.5 inches over it.